Vixy88/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: March 10, 2020 (Example 1)
+### Day 1: March 10, 2020 (HTML + JS)

-**Today's Progress**: Worked on the Deli Lab on Learn.co, had to build a function currentLine that accepts the current line of people and returns the current line as a string
+**Today's Progress**: Worked on the Deli Lab on Learn.co, had to build a function currentLine that accepts the current line of people and returns the current line as a string.
+Also started working on a new website, just did the beginning and inputted a picture and a form with two input fields.

 **Thoughts:** It is really difficult for me to understand the blank canvas, when i see the finished solution it is easy for me to explain what was used and why, but actually coming up with the solution is a real struggle for me still.